Top 10 Archery Errors and How to Avoid Them

 Incorrect release technique

-Whether you’re new to the game or have been shooting arrows forever, most highly recommend a hinge release instead of a trigger release.
-Having a repeatable release technique is just as important as a proper bow grip.
+Whether you’re new to the game or have been shooting arrows forever, I highly recommend a hinge release instead of a trigger release.
+A repeatable release technique is just as important as a proper bow grip.
 Using a hinge-style release rather than a trigger can help with a shot that’s easy to replicate.

 -